 Opportunities to Learn and Develop Professionally

-Our undergraduate curriculum consists of 128 credit hours and offers you the ability to specialize with technical electives, certificates and subspecialties in Biomedical Engineering or Environmental Engineering.
-The College of Engineering and Applied Science also has numerous minor and certificate programs targeted for engineering students.
-Enrolled undergraduate students may also choose to extend their undergraduate education during their junior year with a Bachelor’s–Accelerated Master’s (BAM), a program that gives you the opportunity to earn an MS degree more quickly than you otherwise could.
+Our undergraduate curriculum consists of 128 credit hours and offers you the ability to specialize with technical electives and subspecialties in Biomedical Engineering or Environmental Engineering.
+The College of Engineering and Applied Science also has numerous minor and certificate programs for engineering students.
+Some students also choose to extend their undergraduate education during their junior year with a Bachelor’s–Accelerated Master’s (BAM), a program that gives you the opportunity to earn an MS degree more quickly than you otherwise could.

 Finding Community at Rady Mechanical Engineering

-A strong undergraduate community exists within Rady Mechanical Engineering, in part because of active student organizations like American Society of Mechanical Engineers (ASME) and many others.
+A strong undergraduate community exists within the Paul M. Rady Department of Mechanical Engineering, in part because of active student organizations like American Society of Mechanical Engineers (ASME) and many others.
 ASME plans multiple professional development and community-building events each semester and invites all mechanical engineering students, and sometimes mechanical engineering staff, faculty and alumni, to participate.
-Rady Mechanical Engineering is unique in that while students excel academically, they also exemplify what it means to work together as a team and are able to celebrate the successes of one another.
+Paul M. Rady Mechanical Engineering is unique in that while students excel academically, they also exemplify what it means to work together as a team and are able to celebrate the successes of one another.